[2023] How to Quickly Delete Downloads on Mac - 3 Ways

 How to Manually Delete Downloads on Mac

-To manually delete downloads on your Mac, open the Downloads folder, select the files you want to remove, and drag them to the Trash.
+To manually delete downloads on your Mac, open the Downloads folder, select the files you want to remove and drag them to the Trash.

-To delete mutliple downloads, click the first item, press the Shift key, click the last item, and move them to the Trash.
+For multiple downloads, click the first item, press the Shift key, click the last item, and move them to the Trash.

 To delete all downloads, press Command + A to select all the files and move them to the Trash.